|Nutrition Facts (per serving)|

 The combination of pasta, cheeses, turkey, and Parmesan is delicious.
 This version is a shortcut version made with condensed cream of mushroom soup instead of the more traditional white sauce.

-- 8 ounces thin spaghetti, broken into 3-inch lengths
+8 ounces thin spaghetti, broken into 3-inch lengths

-- 1 1/2 cups shredded cheddar cheese, divided
+1 1/2 cups shredded cheddar cheese, divided

-- 6 tablespoons Parmesan cheese, divided
+6 tablespoons Parmesan cheese, divided

-- 2 to 3 cups diced cooked turkey
+2 to 3 cups diced cooked turkey

-- 2 tablespoons diced pimientos, if desired
+2 tablespoons pimientos, diced, optional

-- 1 tablespoon butter
+1 tablespoon unsalted butter

-- 4 ounces sliced mushrooms
+4 ounces mushrooms, sliced

-1/4 cup chopped onion
+1/4 cup chopped onions

-- 1 can (10 1/2 ounces) condensed cream of mushroom soup
+1 (10.5-ounce) can condensed cream of mushroom soup

-- 1/2 cup chicken stock
+1/2 cup chicken stock

-- 1/4 cup dry sherry
+1/4 cup dry sherry

-Grease a 2 1/2- to 3-quart casserole.
+Grease a 2 1/2- to 3-quart casserole dish.

 Cook the spaghetti in boiling salted water following the package directions.
 Drain well.

 In a large bowl, combine the cooked and drained spaghetti with 1 cup of cheddar cheese and 2 tablespoons of the Parmesan cheese.

 Cover the baking dish with a lid or foil and bake for about 45 minutes, or until hot and bubbly.

 If desired, place the casserole under the broiler (high heat) for about 4 to 6 minutes, or until the top is lightly browned.

-- Parmesan and Bread Crumb Topping - Omit 1/2 cup of cheddar cheese for the topping and replace it with 1 cup of soft fine bread crumbs tossed with 2 tablespoons of melted butter and the remaining 4 tablespoons of Parmesan cheese.
+- Parmesan and Bread Crumb Topping: Omit 1/2 cup of cheddar cheese for the topping and replace it with 1 cup of soft fine bread crumbs tossed with 2 tablespoons of melted butter and the remaining 4 tablespoons of Parmesan cheese.
 Sprinkle the bread crumb and Parmesan cheese mixture over the casserole and bake as directed.

-- Chicken or Ham Tetrazzini - Replace the turkey with diced cooked chicken or ham, or a combination of both.
+- Chicken or Ham Tetrazzini: Replace the turkey with diced cooked chicken or ham, or a combination of both.

-- Vegetarian Tetrazzini - Replace the turkey with 3 to 4 cups of broccoli and/or cauliflower florets and use vegetable broth instead of chicken stock.
+- Vegetarian Tetrazzini: Replace the turkey with 3 to 4 cups of broccoli and/or cauliflower florets and use vegetable broth instead of chicken stock.
 Extra mushrooms may be added as well.